ory/ladon/README.md

 ### Policy management

-Ladon comes with `ladon.Manager`, a policy management interface which is implemented using RethinkDB and PostgreSQL.
+Ladon comes with `ladon.Manager`, a policy management interface which ships with implementations for RethinkDB, PostgreSQL and MySQL.
-Storing policies.

 **A word on Condition creators**
 Unmarshalling lists with multiple types is not trivial in Go.
 Ladon comes with creators (factories) for the different conditions.